NOW ACCEPTING APPLICATIONS FOR THE 2019 SEASON

 Most housing is located within walking distance to the town center and is a short bike ride to beautiful beaches, bike and hiking trails, museums, and other great locations.

-To apply, please email, fax, or send a cover letter, resume, and completed application to:
+To apply, please email, fax, or send a cover letter (indicate which position here), resume, and completed application to:

 Director of Education